ALL THE REASONS YOU COULD NEED TO SPICE UP YOUR LIFE (HINT: THEY'RE ALL GAINZ RELATED)

 - jacks up inflammation so hard that it can drastically reduce the symptoms of rheumatoid arthritis (Funk).
 The sore elbows you get from heavy benching can be a thing of the past if you chow down on ginger on the regular.
 Seriously- gingerol was shown in clinical trials to be as effective as ibuprofin in reducing menstrual cramps and improves digestive health rather than burning a hole in your guts (Ozgoli).

-- keeps you from being a diabetes-ridden fatass with cellulite on your face and sadness in your heart- it lowers bodyfat, blood sugar, free fatty acids, LDL cholesterol, and all the other horrible nonsense that comes with being a disgusting pile of blubber (Naami)
+- Likewise, keeps you from being a diabetes-ridden fatass with cellulite on your face and sadness in your heart- it lowers bodyfat, blood sugar, free fatty acids, LDL cholesterol, and all the other horrible nonsense that comes with being a disgusting pile of blubber (Naami)

-- raises testosterone levels and increases testicular size.
+- For example, raises testosterone levels and increases testicular size.
 Yep- you will likely get more swole and rock a better hardon by including a hell of a lot of ginger in your diet (Kamtchouing).

 Paradol, which is the active ingredient in Grains of Paradise and is also found in ginger, is aromatic ketone that brings the ruckus as well.
 Because I’m sure you guys are unaware of Grains of Paradise’s existence (I recently discovered it because my girlfriend has it in a pepper shaker and wondered what in the hell I’d seasoned my ribs with), it’s often confused with black pepper and to me tastes like a milder black pepper.
 Frankly, it is worth adding to everything in addition to black pepper because it: